5 Best Keyboard for Programming (2025)

 The keys are also slightly larger than most keyboards.
 I could tell because there were less typing errors.
 Most errors I made came from not being accustomed to the keyboard.
 But my highlight feature for the Microsoft Sculpt has to be the separate num pad.
 The main reason I don’t use the num pad is due to its awkward positioning.
 I have to stretch to reach it.
 Now I can place it in a more convenient position.
 The keypad responsiveness is quick and felt like the perfect integration between a laptop and a desktop.
 This one of the best coding keyboard is wireless, so you don’t have to worry about tangles.

-Separate num pad
+• Separate num pad for faster input

-#2: Kinesis Advantage2 Keyboard – Best Ergonomic Keyboard Overall
+Best Ergonomic Keyboard Overall

 #2